In this lesson, we'll discuss the project schedule, specifically focusing on:

-Time is the duration of the tasks in calendar days, and effort is the actual hours, days, or weeks required to complete the task.
+Time is the duration of the tasks in calendar days.
+Time estimating

 A task takes eight hours to complete, but the resource can only devote four hours per day.
 The effort on the task would be the eight hours, but the time on the task would be two days.

 - What work must be completed before other work can be completed?

 Higher quality often results in more time spent on task, so this must be considered before the schedule is finalized.
 Therefore, the following questions to ask regarding quality are:

-What is the level of quality needed on each deliverable?
+- What is the level of quality needed on each deliverable?

-How will the level of quality impact the time and effort needed to complete the work?
+- How will the level of quality impact the time and effort needed to complete the work?

 Once resources have been assigned to tasks, and estimates have been received from those resources for the time and effort involved to finish the work, then the initial schedule is complete.

 - Are all activities and tasks identified and adequately estimated to achieve project deliverables?

-Does the schedule include all activities required to keep the project moving forward?
+- Does the schedule include all activities required to keep the project moving forward?

-Does the critical path finish in the time allotted for the project?
+- Does the critical path finish in the time allotted for the project?